-One of the participants over in the the virtual PhD co-working community shared an article today that talks specifically to academics facing the reality of self-isolation and lockdown.
+One of the subscribers to our daily motivational emails shared an article today that talks specifically to academics facing the reality of self-isolation and lockdown.
 I want to share it with you.

 At the end of this post I’ll share the link with you, but in case you don’t have time to read it now, I wanted to share with you a few quotes from it that stood out to me as being not just beautifully written, but also poignant and important to hear.